-Together with its customers, ABP supports c.119,000 jobs around Britain and contributes approximately c. £7.5 billion of gross value to the UK economy every year.
+Together with its customers, ABP supports c.200,000 jobs around Britain and contributes approximately c. £15 billion to the UK economy every year, handling £157 billion of trade.
 Delivering jobs and driving growth are key to ABP fulfilling its core purpose of "Keeping Britain Trading".
 We are redefining what Keeping Britain Trading means in the greener, cleaner economy of the future.
 This is reflected in the launch of our sustainability strategy, Ready for Tomorrow, which sets out our plan to reach net zero greenhouse gas emissions from our own operations by 2040 and enable the UK's energy transition.